vsajip/libgourou/README.md

 ------------

 Like RMSDK, libgourou has a client/server scheme.
 All platform specific functions (crypto, network...) has to be implemented in a client class (that derives from DRMProcessorClient) while server implements ADEPT protocol.
-A reference implementation using Qt, OpenSSL and libzip is provided (in _utils_ directory).
+A reference implementation using cURL, OpenSSL and libzip is provided (in _utils_ directory).

 Main fucntions to use from gourou::DRMProcessor are :